tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 If you're working more as an editor and publisher rather than an author, the overview might be beyond your reach.
 You might be reliant on general product descriptions from internal documents, without the additional context and details that you get by struggling with the product for months with hands-on exploration and experimentation.

 One approach to avoiding pulling together the overview at the last minute is to place section holders on the page, and then fill them in as you go.
-In [API product overviews](docapis_doc_overview.html), I recommend including these general sections in a product overview:

-*  Description of the product
-*  Intended audience and assumptions about knowledge
-*  Sample use cases
-*  Requirements to use the product
-*  List of components
-*  High-level architectural diagram of components + explanation
-*  Development effort/scope
-*  How to get support/help
-*  Link to getting started tutorial

-Every product seems to elicit its own unique sections on the overview, but these sections will give you a good starting point.

-{: .principle}
+{: .takeaway}
-Recognize that you typically only acquire the full knowledge to write the overview after you've written all the other documentation.
+Recognize that you typically acquire the full knowledge to write the overview only after you've written all the other documentation.
 To avoid last-minute efforts, keep running notes on an overview draft that you keep adding to as you work through the other documentation.

-## Cause 3: Agile's co-development influence
+## Cause 3: Agile's co-development influence makes it difficult to surface higher-level content needs

 Another cause is agile's co-development influence with products.
 Agile software development prescribes close interactions with users as software teams develop and build out the product.
 When users are so intimately involved in product development, essentially co-collaborators with each iteration, they don't need the higher level overview, story, and purpose of the product.
 They need only the technical details for implementing it.